ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 # Ship Wheel Animation

 Decided on using `transform rotate` on one img instead of making a sprite sheet for the ship wheel spinning animation.
 Since the img is being rendered at 50px by 50px any fine details at such a small resolution will be difficutl to see.
 Additionally, performance is better when animating one img vs a sprite sheet of many images.
 I was mostly concerned with the lighting and shadows on the wheel but at such a small resolution and at such a short animation the trade off between the lack of realism and the performance gain is worth it at that scale.

+# Asteroid Ship Animation

+For fun I made an animatio of the asteroid ship from the game asteroids.
+On click it spins, shoots, then thrusts away before crashing into the title icon in the header nav and falling apart.
+The `filter: brightness()` did not brighten the svg path enough, so I added a filter matrix directly to the svg instead.